Detectors

 Zone width, m | DT zone width in meters |

-Band index | Band index |
+Lane index | Band index |

-Band index for report | The index of the band that will be displayed in reports.
+Lane index for report | The index of the band that will be displayed in reports.
 Setting this parameter is used only if no bands are received from DT |

-Besides the Detector Strip page parameters
+Besides the Detector Lanes

 Field name | Field description |